testerMike84/problem-set-4_4/problems/README.md

 countFromOneHundred(); // 103
 ```

-2. Create a `Circle` class.
+2. Create a `Circle` class using ES6 Class syntax.
 An instances should be initialized with two properties:
  * `radius`, which is a number
  * `color`